cowkeys/keyChat/README.md

 # keyChat
 this is a anonymous chatting program,

-input a username and a roomid then you can go to a chatting room which is identified by the roomid that you type.
+input a username and a roomid then you can go to a chatting room which is identified by the roomid that you typed.

 By beego and websocket